ADVOCACY ALERT: FORMER NO. 9 FIRE STATION SENT TO COMMON COUNCIL

 HOW YOU CAN HELP

-If you can, please take a moment to email your support of this nomination to Bryan McCracken, Historic Preservation Planner at the City of Ithaca: BMccracken@cityofithaca.org.
+The most important CALL TO ACTION is to call or email City of Ithaca Common Council members and to attend the Common Council meeting on Wednesday, June 6th, to let the Common Council members know that you support the individual landmark designation of this community asset.
 Please refer to the building as the “No. 9 Fire Station” with its street address of 311 College Avenue and NOT as “The Nines” to avoid confusion with saving the business.
 The nomination is focused on the building as the historic cultural resource to be individually designated.

 Cynthia Brock, 1st Ward

 Joseph “Seph” Murtagh, 2nd Ward

 Phone: (607) 269-7759